wwarthen/RomWBW/Source/Doc/UserGuide.md

 ROM image using XModem and flashing the chip in-situ.

 **NOTE**: The FLASH utility **can not** determine the type of your ROM chip if it is write protected.
-Additionally, it has not way to even determine if it is write protected.
+Additionally, it has no way to determine if it is write protected.
 If the FLASH utility indicates it does not recognize your ROM chip, check to ensure the chip is not write protected.